zainabmeerza/eee-quizzes/README.md

 <h2><strong>Media</strong></h2>
 All images used in the website across all pages were obtained from <a href="https://unsplash.com/s/photos/istanbul">Unsplash.</a>
 <br>
-The favicon used for the website was obtained from <a href="https://www.flaticon.com/free-icons/turkey">Flat Icon.</a>
+The favicon used for the website was obtained from <a href="https://www.flaticon.com/free-icons">Flat Icon.</a>
 <br>
+The bulb and arrow icons used accross the page were obtained from <a href="https://fontawesome.com/">Font Awesome.</a>

 <h2><strong>Code</strong></h2>